-MAcc Accounting and Finance is taught at Essex Business School, ranked 25th in the UK for research quality (The Times and Sunday Times Good University Guide 2019).
+MAcc Accounting and Finance is taught at Essex Business School.
 Our finance group is one of the largest and most respected in the country and our students and staff join us from all over the world.

 Essex Business School is an Investment Management Certificate (IMC) Advantage Partner and this course is aligned to the IMC syllabus, the industry’s benchmark entry-level qualification.
 This means that upon graduation you will have completed up to 70% of the IMC qualification which will help you complete the full qualification in a shorter time frame than most other graduates.

 This course can also be taken with an optional placement or study abroad year.

 The five-year version of this course enables you to study abroad during your third year.
 In all other areas, this version of the course remains identical to the standard three-year variant.